/

 Volunteer Recognition

 Every two years, AmeriCorps conducts the most robust longitudinal survey about volunteerism and other forms of civic engagement in the United States in partnership with the US Census Bureau.
-In Virginia, the most recent survey shows that more than 2.2 million Virginians volunteer each year, about 34% of the Commonwealth!
-This means over 231 million hours of service happen in communities each year.
-Volunteers make our lives better through increasing access to healthy food, building and maintaining parks and green spaces, spending time tutoring and mentoring—just to illustrate some of their impact!
-All together, this creates more than $5.5 billion in estimated economic impact.
+In Virginia, the most recent survey shows that more than 2.2 million Virginians formally volunteer each year and 3.8 million Virginians help their neighbors informally!
+More than 156 million hours of service happen in Virginia communities each year.

 Is there a volunteer in your life that you want to recognize?
 Someone known throughout your community for always being willing to show up and lend a hand?
 There are great ways to recognize and honor their service and commitment to helping others.